hovhannisians/robi-docs/docs/getting-started/create-an-account.md

 ## Click on "Get Started Now!"

-1. Click on "Get started now!": Locate the "Get started now!" button on the homepage and click it to go to authentification page.
+Locate the "Get started now!" button on the homepage and click it to go to authentification page.

 ![Get started now button](/img/gsn.png)

-2. Click on "Sign Up": Locate the "Sign Up" button and click it to start the registration process.
+## Click on "Sign Up"

+Locate the "Sign Up" button and click it to start the registration process.

 ![Signup btn](/img/signup.png)

+## Enter Your Details

-3. Enter Your Details: Fill in the required fields with your information, including your name, email address, and a secure password.
+Fill in the required fields with your information, including your name, email address, and a secure password.

 ![Enter details](/img/process.png)

+## Submit Your Information

-4. Submit Your Information: Click the "Sign up" button to submit your information.
+Click the "Sign up" button to submit your information.

 ![btn](/img/sgn.png)